 The iPad Pro also uses the same Liquid Retina tech that you’ll find in the iPhone XR, and clocks in with a resolution of 2,732 x 2,048 in the 12.9-inch model and 2,388 x 1,668 in the 11-inch device.
 Each display uses Apple’s ProMotion tech, which automatically adjusts the refresh rate up to 120Hz.
 That’s faster than the MacBook Pro’s 60Hz screen and results in a super-smooth experience, both when you’re scrolling through web pages or, importantly, using the Apple Pencil.
 The smoothness of the latter is what helps it feel incredibly natural in use.

-Depending on which configuration you go for, there’s also the Touch Bar to consider.
+There’s also the Touch Bar to consider.
 This replaces the function keys with an OLED strip that gives you quick shortcuts to various common tasks.
 The shortcuts available change depending on the app you’re using, and you can customize the Touch Bar to add or remove buttons as you please.
 To its right is a Touch ID button, letting you quickly log in or verify purchases with just your finger.

 The MacBook Pro’s power and flexibility win out

 Ultimately, any decision you make is going to be influenced in some way by price.
 In July 2019 Apple updated its entry-level 13-inch MacBook Pro to come with the Touch Bar and a quad-core processor without increasing the price.
 That makes the $1,299 low-end MacBook Pro very tempting.
-However, you can get a powerful 12.9-inch iPad Pro with more storage for $1,149 — so which should you choose?
+However, you can get a powerful 12.9-inch iPad Pro with more storage for $1,099 — so which should you choose?
 Well, the MacBook Pro’s performance really does scale well with its price, and the high-end model blows the iPad Pro out of the water.
-If you pure power is what you need, it’s worth spending more on a MacBook Pro.
+If pure power is what you need, it’s worth spending more on a MacBook Pro.

 As our review showed, the iPad Pro is an incredibly powerful machine that’s undoubtedly the best tablet money can buy.
 Its display is superb, the Apple Pencil is an excellent drawing and writing tool, and its processor can chew up any task you throw at it.
 Its lightweight, portable nature also makes it ideal for working on the go; pair it with an Apple Pencil and you’ll have a tool that’s perfect for digital painting, photo editing or note-taking.